chriseverts/Telco_Classification_Project/README.md

 ### Data Dictionary

-Feature	Data Type	Description
-customer_id	object	unique customer ID payment_type_id	int64	Type of payment: credit card(automatic), Bank transfer(automatic), Mailed check
-partner	object	0= no partner, 1= has partner phone_service	object	Yes or No for phone service tenure	int64	# of months with company total_charges	int64	total charges since day 1 churn	object	Yes = Churn, No = Not Churned churn_No	object	0 = Churn, 1 = Not Churned
-churn_Yes	object	1 = Churn, 0 = Not Churned
-no_partner_depend	int64	no partner & no dependents
-phone_lines	int64	1 = has phone lines, 0 = No phone
-stream_tv_mov	int64	has streaming tv & streaming movie
-online_sec_bckup	int64	has online security & online backup
-female	uint8	1 = female, 0 = not female
-male	uint8	1 = male, 0 = not male
-no_partner	uint8	1 = no partner, 0 = has partner
-has_partner	unit8	1 = has partner, 0 = no partner
-dependents_no	unit8	1 = no dependents, 0 = has dependents
-dependents_yes	unit8	1 = has dependents, 0 = no dependents
-device_proctection_no	uint8	1 = no protection, 0 = has protection
-device_proctection_no_int	uint8	1 = no internet, 0 = has internet
-device_proctection_yes	uint8	1 = has protection, 0 = no protection
-tech_support_No	uint8	1 = no tech support, 0 = has tech support
-tech_support_No internet service	uint8	1 = no internet, 0 = has internet
-tech_support_yes	uint8	1 = has tech support, 0 = no tech support
-paperless_billing_no	uint8	1 = no paperless billing 0 = has paperless billing
-paperless_billing_yes	uint8	1 = has paperless billing, 0 = no paperless billing
-contract_type_Month-to-month	uint8	1 = on monthly contract, 0 = no monthly contract
-contract_type_One year	uint8	1 = on 1 yr contract, 0 = not on 1 yr contract
-contract_type_Two year	uint8	1 = on 2 yr contract, 0 = not on 2 yr contract
-internet_service_type_DSL	uint8	1 = has dsl, 0 = no dsl
-internet_service_type_Fiber optic	uint8	1 = has fiber optic, 0 = no fiber optic
-internet_service_type_None	uint8	1 = no internet, 0 = has internet
-payment_type_Bank transfer (automatic)	uint8	1 = pay w/bank transfer, 0 = no bank transfer
-payment_type_Credit card (automatic)	uint8	1 = pays w/credit card, 0 = no credit card
-payment_type_Electronic check	uint8	1 = pays w/elec check, 0 = no elec check
-payment_type_Mailed check	uint8	1 = pays w/mail check, 0 = no mail check
+tenure = customer tenure in months
+-is_senior_citizen = 0 signifies a senior-aged customer, 1 signifies a customer younger than the senior age

+-customer_id = company assigned identification number

+-gender= Male for customers that identify as male, Female for customers that identify as female

+-is_female = 1 if customer is female, 0 if not.

+-partner = No indicates customer is single, Yes indicates customer has a partner

+-dependents= Yes indicates customer has at least 1 dependent(s), No indicates customer has no dependents

+-phone_service= 1 indicates customer has phone service, else 0.

+-multiple_lines = 1 if the customer is using multiple phone lines, 0 if not.

+-online_security = 1 if customer has online security, 0 if not.

+-device_protection = 1 if customer has device protection, 0 if not.

+-tech_support = 1 if customer has tech support, 0 if not.

+-streaming_tv = 1 if customer is streaming tv, 0 if not.

+-streaming_movies = 1 if customer is streaming movies, 0 if not.

+-paperless_billing = 1 if customer is enrolled in paperless billing, 0 if not.

+-dsl = 1 if customer uses dsl

+-fiber_optic = 1 if customer uses fiber optic

+-internet_service= 1 indicates customer has internet service, else 0.

+-contract_type= 0 - month-to-month, 1 - 1 year, 2- 2 year

+-monthly = 1 if customer is a monthly contracted customer, 0 if else.

+-one_year = 1 if customer is a 1 year contracted customer, 0 if else.

+-two_year = 1 if customer is a 2 year contracted customer, 0 if else.

+-payment type= payment method of charges for the customer.

+-no_internet = 1 if customer has no kind of internet service, 0 if else.

+-bank_transfer = 1 if customer pays by bank transfer, 0 if other.

+-credit_card = 1 if customer pays with credit card, 0 if other.

+-electronic_check = 1 if customer pays with electronic check, 0 if other.

+-mailed_check = 1 if customer pays with mailed check, 0 if other.

+-total_charges= total amount charged to customer account historically

+-monthly_charges =bill total for each month with current service

+-churn= Yes (1) indicates customer has left, No (0) indicates customer is still using our services